feldera/feldera/docs/sql/grammar.md

 Such materialized views can be browsed and queried at runtime.
 See [Materialized Tables and Views](materialized.md) for more details.

+`CREATE RECURSIVE VIEW` is used to declare a view that can afterwards be used in a recursive SQL query.
+The syntax of this statement is reminiscent of a table declaration, but does not support constraints.

 ```
+declareRecursiveViewStatement:
+  :   CREATE RECURSIVE VIEW name
+      '(' columnDecl [, columnDecl ]* ')'

 createViewStatement
   :   CREATE [ LOCAL | MATERIALIZED ] VIEW name
       [ '(' columnName [, columnName ]* ')' ]